 There are no buses, no trains, and the best way to travel around is with one of the mopeds or scooters.
 Seldomly, you will encounter some buses but with the traffic and the narrow roads of Bali, you won’t get anywhere without wanting to pull your hair out.

-The most convenient and easiest option to travel around Bali is by renting a scooter.
+The most convenient and easiest option to travel around Bali is to rent a scooter.
 If you rent one, make sure you know how to drive it properly.
 There are way too many tourists getting into motorcycle accidents in Bali.

-Uber-like services are also available in Bali through apps like GoJek and Grab.
+While Uber is not available in Bali, there are Uber alternatives such as GoJek and Grab.
 Install both apps before you go to Bali.
 These apps are generally reliable except for some places in Bali that have a taxi mafia, meaning that GoJek or Grab is not allowed to pick up passengers there.

 It is recommended to get a Sim Card when you first arrive in Bali.
 They are cheap and abundant throughout Bali.